-King’s Joy, Beijing
+King's Joy, Beijing — Three MICHELIN Stars

-King’s Joy was one of two restaurants to debut with two MICHELIN stars in the inaugural 2020 selection of the MICHELIN Guide Beijing, and it was promoted to the highly coveted three MICHELIN star ranks just a year later.
 This Beijing favourite is widely known as the gold standard of vegetarian dining and serves up colourful fare full of textures and flavours with organic vegetables from local farms and wild mushrooms from Yunnan.

 What our inspectors say: "If you crave taro fish or chicken nuggets made with soy, you’re in the wrong place.
 Championing the ideals of natural, eco-conscious and artistic culinary creations, this destination strives to mix and match authentic tastes and textures of various ingredients, while refusing to imitate any meat dish.
 Produce is sourced from all over China and the presentations are exquisite.
 Meticulous service completes the experience.
 Pre-book the private rooms."

-Fu He Hui, Shanghai
+Fu He Hui, Shanghai — One MICHELIN Star

 A meal in one of Fu He Hui’s tranquil private dining rooms takes you on a journey to discover China’s diverse range of exotic produce and fungi finessed into delicate morsels that showcase the true flavours and textures of these ingredients.